MastarCheeze/study-notes/computer-science/paper-1/internet.md

 ## Router

+> Forward packets \
-> Forwards packets to a specific destination on a network
+> Control route of packet to destination on a network

 -   Connects local network to the internet
 -   Assigns dynamic IP address